Meu Corre

 The Opportunity Solution Tree is a powerful framework for making sense of a complex project that have many objectives, problems and ideas for solutions.

-Normally Design Sprints are done in an intense week of work, but since this was a sideproject for all of us, we made a longer version of the sprint that would last a whole month: each week corresponding to one of the days of the Design Sprint 2.0 format popularized by https://ajsmart.com/.
+Normally Design Sprints are done in an intense week of work, but since Meu Corre was a sideproject for all of us, I planned a longer version of the process that would last a whole month: each week corresponding to one of the days of the Design Sprint 2.0 format popularized by https://ajsmart.com/.

 The “Financial Strava” concept